 Go into action mode with an offline activity or problem they need to solve.
 Have learners identify problems and figure out ways to solve them.

 Engage a learner's emotions through a compelling story that guides the course, asks tough questions and requires to justify certain actions based on course concepts.

 Tie interactions directly to learning outcomes and key learning points to reinforce the main content.

 Good questions, an opportunity for reflection can be much more effective than pushing a Next button.
-For example, when you share a concept or graphic, ask learners to think about the content in the context of their jobs.

 Check-up exercises where you quickly present questions to the learners to make sure they are paying attention.